jwstegemann/fritz2/www/src/pages/docs/50_StoreMapping.md

 ## Advanced Topics

-### Reactive Rendering of Entity-Lists With Auto-Mapped Store
+### Reactive Rendering of Entity-Lists With Auto-Mapped Element Store

 There is a special convenience method for the [reactive rendering](/docs/render/#reactive-rendering) of lists of entities which requires some knowledge about `Store`s and `Lens`es.